wang-q/withncbi/pop/README.md

     Edit the crude .tsv, put in it `~/Scripts/withncbi/pop/` and run `wgs_prep.pl` again.

+    For detailed WGS info, click Prefix column lead to WGS project, where we could download gzipped fasta and project description manually.

 2. `wgs_prep.pl` will create a directory named `WGS` and three files containing meta information:

     ```bash